knpuniversity/whats-new-symfony3/knpu/voter.md

 ## Create the Voter

-In the `Security` directory, create a new class called `UserVoter` and make this extend `AbstractVoter`.
-We added this class *way* back in Symfony 2.6, but we made it a lot cooler in Symfony 2.8.
+In the `Security` directory, create a new class called `UserVoter` and make this extend `Voter`.
+This is a new class in Symfony 2.8 that's easier than the old `AbstractVoter`.

 Use `command+n` to open the generate menu and select "Implement methods".
 The two methods you need are `supports` and `voteOnAttribute`.
 This is a little different than before.